YeezyTaughtMe1/htb-wall-writeup/README.md

 ```
 A redirection to /centreon!

-  [Centreon](https://github.com/centreon/centreon) is one of the most flexible and powerful monitoring softwares on the market; it is absolutely free and Open Souce.
+  [Centreon](https://github.com/centreon/centreon) is one of the most flexible and powerful monitoring software on the market; it is absolutely free and Open Souce.

 Looking around on centreon [documentation](https://documentation.centreon.com/docs/centreon/en/19.04/api/api_rest/index.html#authentication), I found the login api was at: